corsen2000/vim-mode-tutor/tour.md

 Sample - The quick brown fox jumped over the lazy dog.
 Fix Me - The quick brown

-## Adding a count to a motion
-* c d w
-* c is the count
-* d is the motion, in this case delete
-* m is the motion, in this case word
-* cdw will delete c number of words
+## Openening lines
+* o -> create a new line below the current and switch to insert mode
+* O -> create a new line above the current and switch to insert mode

+Type the sentence between the examples.

+Sample -
-Sample - The quick brown fox jumped over the lazy dog.
+The quick brown fox jumped over the lazy dog.
+Sample -
-Fix Me - The quick quick quick brown fox jumped over the lazy lazy lazy dog.
+The quick brown fox jumped over the lazy dog.

-## Jumping to a specific line in the file
-* 1G -> jump to line 1 of the file
-* 5G -> jump to line 5 of the file

-Practice jumping around various lines of the file

-## Jumping to the first line of a file
-* gg -> jump to the first line of the file

-## Jumping to the last line of a file
-* G -> jump to the last line of the file

 ## Replace
 * rx -> replace the character at the cursor with x